BDQ/deface/README.markdown

 Target
 ------
-* <tt>:file_path</tt> - The relative file path of the template / partial where the override should take effect eg: *"shared/_person"*, *"admin/posts/new"* this will apply to all controller actions that use the specified template.
+* <tt>:virtual_path</tt> - The template / partial / layout where the override should take effect eg: *"shared/_person"*, *"admin/posts/new"* this will apply to all controller actions that use the specified template.

-* <tt>:virtual_path</tt> - The controller and action name where the override should take effect eg: *"controller/action"* or *"posts/index"* will apply to all layouts, templates and partials that are used in the rendering of the specified action.

 Action
 ------